 Know your business and its operations.
 Understand the end-to-end process from initiation to execution and always seek opportunities to streamline.

-When colleagues and clients ask me if we should be concerned about the dozens of smart, nimble fintechs that have our industry in their crosshairs, my response is: You bet we should.
+It's important to remember the dozens of smart, nimble fintechs that have our industry in their crosshairs.
 Act now because tomorrow might be too late.

-Get to know them as well as you know your own teams.
+Get to know clients as well as you know your own teams.
 Collaborate with them and deliver meaningful results.

 Some of our most valued clients as well as competitors are themselves technologically savvy, global banks.
 Let’s not forget that they’re watching what we do and how we do it very closely.